This page contains information:

 Please regularly check their website www.citizensadvicewirral.org.uk for further information.

-As Christians, we are called to go the extra mile in heeding the Government’s call for us to stay alert, control the virus, and save lives.
+As Christians, we are called to go the extra mile in heeding the Government’s call for us to protect ourselves and others from the spread of coronavirus.

 There are lots of ways to get involved and help those who are most in need at this challenging time.
 Among these are: